himadri111/saxs-docs-tutorial/docs/source/saxsrecon.rst

 Simulating the tomoSAXS SAXS scans
 -----------------------------------------------
 Using estimated amplitudes, initial guess for fibril characteristics, and fixed :math:`(\alpha_{i},\beta_{i})` per voxel, the 2D- and 1D- SAXS pattern can be simulated for each scan-point and rotation angle, using the model scattering functions described in the earlier section :ref:`section_fibre_diff`.

-SHOW EXAMPLE PLOT

-The color scheme for the voxels represents their status - green (unsolved), dark pink (already solved), and bright pink (solved at the current scan point).
-The procedure for solving the voxels is described next.
+The flowchart of steps is:

+#.
+Step 1.
+#.
+Step 2.
+#.
+Step 3.

 .. _voxelsol: